-Captain told us he will make the move to long beach together with other ships as the wind is still very strong and it was good to sail together with other boats so we can help each other if bad things happen.
+After breakfast, Captain told us that he would make the move to long beach together with other boats because the wind was still very strong and it was good to sail together with other boats so we can help each other if bad things happen.

 Long beach is located in Padar Island west of Flores Island.
 It’s the longest red beach in Komodo National Park, and 2 hours by boat from Labuan Bajo port in a normal sea condition.
 Long Beach is famous with red sand beach just like pink beach in Komodo National Park.

 The uniqueness of Long Beach is reddish pink sand beach, clear sea water and the beautiful under water life.
 Reddish pink color happen because most of the corals here is pink color, which broke hit under the waves and being dragged onto the beach.
 But other sources said that pink color comes from microorganisms named foraminifera.
 Foraminifera is orange color and mixed with the sand on the beach so that is turns pink.
 The expanse of savanna hills and natural panorama around it can spoil your eyes.

 We managed to reach Long Beach in 20 minutes and past the Sydney opera look alike.
 As we approached Long Beach, we could see many deers on the left side of the beach.
 All of us are so elated when we touched down because Long beach is gorgeous beyond belief and one of the most beautiful beach I have ever seen!

 We spend all morning snorkeling, swimming, sunbathing, playing and just sit still in bliss admiring nature.
 The crystal clear sea water was so inviting and the beautiful corals with lots of colorful fish was only a swim away from the beach.
 We brought our beach tent and put it up so Alyssa can stay there is she got tired but she was busy playing sand and swimming.

 We didn’t want to leave long beach but we had to go back to ship for lunch and sail to Taka Makasar.